MachinisteWeb/node-atlas/README.en.md

 - *http://localhost/list-of-members/*
 - *http://localhost/no/output/parameter/*

-*Note : No output page are generated for "/list-of-members/?foo=bar" because `output` is set to `false`.
+*Note: no output page are generated for "/list-of-members/?foo=bar" because `output` is set to `false`.
 Use this value to ignore a route generation.*

-The generation starts when displaying the page if `htmlGenerationBeforeResponse` exist and if it is `true`.
+The generation starts when displaying the page if `htmlGenerationBeforeResponse` exists and if it is `true`.

 #### Generate website without server-side ####

-You can also manager a simple HTML website page with `--generate` command.
+You can also manage a simple HTML website page with `--generate` command.

-If `htmlGenerationBeforeResponse` is setted to `false` (or removed) the only way to generate all the pages of the website will be via the command `node-atlas --generate` will generate all pages into `serverlessRelativePath` only if global `output` is setted to `true`.
+If `htmlGenerationBeforeResponse` is set to `false` (or removed) the only way to generate all the pages of the website will be via the command `node-atlas --generate` will generate all pages into `serverlessRelativePath` only if global `output` is set to `true`.

-Also with `--generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `serverlessRelativePath` if both folder does not have the same path only if global `assetsCopy` is setted to `true`.
+Also with `--generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `serverlessRelativePath` if both folders does not have the same path only if global `assetsCopy` is set to `true`.

 It really allows you to get the stand-alone pages you want in output folder with all files which they call (CSS / JS / Images, etc.).